 All food at this event will be lower in salt, sugar, and unhealthy fats.
 We will work with our caterer to accommodate other dietary needs.
 Please check the appropriate box or boxes if you have a food allergy or special dietary restriction we should know about.

-- O Peanut allergy
+- Peanut allergy

-- O Celiac disease/Gluten-free diet required
+- Celiac Disease/Gluten-free diet required

-- O Lactose free diet required
+- Lactose free diet required

-- O Vegetarian diet
+- Other

-- Vegan diet
+- Other allergy

-- O Other allergy, specify:
+- Vegetarian Diet

-- Other:
+- Vegan Diet